Must Have Done Something Right

-"Must Have Done Something Right" is the lead single from Relient K's fifth album, Five Score and Seven Years Ago.
-The song was officially released to radio in January 2007, along with the music video, which was shot in December 2006 and released on February 6, 2007.
-The song was released to iTunes on November 28.
-The single comes with a bonus song, "(Hope for Every) Fallen Man".The song is downloadable for Rock Band 3.
+"Must Have Done Something Right" is a song by American rock band Relient K. It was released as the lead single from their fifth studio album, Five Score and Seven Years Ago.
+The song was released to iTunes on November 28, 2006.
+The single comes with a bonus song, "(Hope for Every) Fallen Man".
+The song was officially released to radio in January 2007, along with the music video, which was shot in December 2006 and released on February 10, 2007.

 The song's length is 3:07 on the single, but 3:19 in the video and on the album.
 This is because the song's ending is extended for the album and the video so that it goes another chorus and into a fade out at the end, as opposed to the abrupt ending for the single.